Kya Kehna: Plot

 Priya goes back to university, where she is shunned due to her pregnancy and 'spoiled' character.
 Rahul's mother, who is part of the university's board of directors, tries to convince the other parents that Priya should be expelled due to her character.
 Ostracised by friends, neighbours, and society, Priya realises Ajay's love and dedication for her.

-The university holds a year-end performance, where a group of students put on a play that mocks and vilifies Priya and her pregnancy.
+The university holds a year-end performance, where a group of students perform a play that ridicules and vilifies Priya and her pregnancy.
 After the play, Priya makes a passionate speech about love, honour, and respect.
 She tells the audience about how she isn't the only one to blame for her pregnancy, and how she decided to let her baby live and enjoy life.
 Her words move many in the audience, including Rahul.
 Her friends apologise to her, and she gains the support of the community.
 Later, Ajay declares his love for Priya and desires to marry her.
 However, Priya worries whether Ajay will accept her and her unborn child.
 Ajay tells her he is fully willing to accept both her and her child as his own.
-Unknown to Priya and Ajay a remorseful Rahul approaches Priya's family and reveals he is ready to apologise and raise his and Priya's child together to which they agree.
-Priya water breaks before she can answer Ajay's proposal and she goes to the hospital to give birth, where she's joined by Rahul and her family.
+Unknown to Priya and Ajay, a remorseful Rahul approaches Priya's family and reveals he is ready to apologise and raise his and Priya's child together, to which they agree.
+Priya's water breaks before she can answer Ajay's proposal and she goes to the hospital to give birth, where she's joined by Rahul and her family.

-At an event to celebrate the birth of Priya's baby, Rahul proposes to Priya, stating that he is ready for marriage and to raise their child.
+At an event to celebrate the birth of Priya's baby, Rahul proposes to her, stating that he is ready for marriage and to raise their child.
 Ajay wishes them well and begins to walk away.
-However, Priya rejects Rahul and confesses her love for Ajay, asking him whether he's still willing to accept her and her child, Ajay agrees to this.
+However, Priya rejects Rahul and confesses her love for Ajay, asking him whether he's still willing to accept her and her child.
+Ajay agrees to this.
 Rahul accepts Priya's decision, wishes them well, and leaves.